User Management in Grackle

 Creating Users

-$ gruser new
+gruser new USER

 To create a new user account, run the new command, and fill in the prompts.